-A regenerative cell has the outstanding capability to evolve in various cell types during the body’s growth and early development.
-They act as a repair system in tissues in which the cells divide limitlessly to restore other cells.
+A regenerative cell has the outstanding capability to evolve into various cell types during the body’s growth and early development.
+These cells act as a repair mechanism in tissues where the cells divide limitlessly to restore other cells.
 The regenerative cell has two dominant features:

-Basically, regenerative cells can multiply and they can turn into other types of cells or tissue.
+Basically, regenerative cells can multiply and can become other types of cells or tissue.

-Regenerative Cell Therapy has emerged as a viable option for millions of patients living with debilitating symptoms of chronic orthopedic injuries.
-Treating physicians have seen great success in relieving pain and often times resolving medical conditions permanently.
+Regenerative Cell Therapy has emerged as a viable option for many patients living with the debilitating symptoms of chronic orthopedic conditions.

 Allografts are tissue transplants that are allogeneic in nature.
-This essentially is live tissue transplant from one entity to another from the same species- i.e. human to human.
-Allografts are derived from birthing tissue which is obtained from full term c-section deliveries.
+This essentially is a live tissue transplant from one entity to another from the same species- i.e. human to human.
+Allografts are derived from birthing tissue which is obtained from full-term c-section deliveries.

-Physicians utilizing this therapy in their treatment protocols have seen tremendous improvements in restoring normal functionality for the patient suffering from injury related medical conditions.
+Physicians utilizing this therapy in their treatment protocols have seen tremendous improvements in restoring normal function for the patient suffering from injury-related medical conditions.

-Stem cells derived from amniotic fluid are considered an ideal resource for therapy due to their high capability for renewal.
-Amniotic stem cells can supplement or replace damaged or inadequate connective tissue.
+Regenerative cells derived from the amniotic fluid are considered an ideal source for therapy due to their high capability for renewal.
+These cells can supplement or replace damaged or inadequate connective tissue.

-Amniotic fluid has a high concentration of proteins, cytokines, stem cells and other significant compounds leading to its high healing potential.
-This nutrient rich source fluid can minimize scars and inflammation and is naturally regenerative.
+Amniotic fluid has a high concentration of proteins, cytokines, and growth factors which lends to its favorable healing potential.
+This nutrient-rich source fluid can minimize scars and inflammation and is naturally regenerative.

-Adipose-Derived Stem Cells (ADSC) or Cell Rich Fat Transfer
+Adipose-Derived Regenerative Cells or Cell Rich Fat Transfer

-Adipose-derived stem cells are a type of mesenchymal stem cell that is derived from fat tissue.
-Adipose-derived stem cells are obtained from abundant adipose tissue and have the ability of self-renewal and multipotential differentiation.
+Adipose-derived regenerative cells are a type of mesenchymal stem cell that is derived from fat tissue.
+These cells are obtained from abundant adipose tissue and have the ability to self-renew and differentiate.

-Adipose/fat tissue provides an abundant source of stromal vascular fraction (SVF) cells.
-This autologous therapy is effective for the repair and regeneration of acute chronically damaged tissue.
+Adipose or fat tissue provides an abundant source of stromal vascular fraction (SVF) cells.
+This autologous therapy is effective for the repair and regeneration of chronically damaged tissue.